First Hydrogen Extends Strategic Relationship with FEV for Bespoke Hydrogen Vehicle's Design and Product Specifications

-Vancouver, British Columbia--(Newsfile Corp. - May 18, 2022) - First Hydrogen Corp.
-FHYD FHYDF FIT ("FIRST HYDROGEN" or the "Company") is pleased to announce that First Hydrogen Automotive has extended its consulting relationship with FEV Group of Aachen Germany ("FEV") to define the technology leadership strategy for the Company's fleet of bespoke hydrogen fuel cell-powered light commercial vehicles ("LCV") and other potential vehicles based on our proprietary designs.
+VANCOUVER, BC / ACCESSWIRE / May 18, 2022 / First Hydrogen Corp. ("FIRST HYDROGEN" or the "Company") FHYDFHYDFFIT is pleased to announce that First Hydrogen Automotive has extended its consulting relationship with FEV Group of Aachen Germany ("FEV") to define the technology leadership strategy for the Company's fleet of bespoke hydrogen fuel cell-powered light commercial vehicles ("LCV") and other potential vehicles based on our proprietary designs.
 This will enable First Hydrogen Automotive to plan the definitive designs and production facilities of its vehicles.
 More specifically FEV will advise on target product specifications, software led functionality, including advanced driver-assistance systems/autonomous driving systems (ADAS/AD)/connectivity functionality and electrics & electronics architecture, and assessment of the product concept hardware options in terms of design, layout, materials, manufacturing and platform modularity.

 In April 2022, the UK government announced plans to double hydrogen production to 10 GW by 2030, with at least 5 GW to come from green hydrogen (produced in electrolysers which split water into hydrogen and oxygen using electricity generated by wind and other renewables).
 First Hydrogen plans to contribute to these targets with up to four production sites, with each site having a refuelling station for commercial vehicles and passenger cars.
 Initial production capacity estimates are between 80 MW to 160 MW for the four sites.